-Strategic Outcome Output and Impact 2021 Focus 2022 Focus 2023 Focus Strategic Plan Link A. Evaluate current athlete pathway to ensure various entry and exits points are considered Output: A revised male and female pathways are created Impact: Clear pathways are communicated, understood, and implemented including appropriate tiering and specialization principles Through data, validate actual pathways are reflecting the reality of male and female athletes (Is the pathway actually happening ?)
+LTAD Activation Plan Strategic Outcome Output and Impact 2021 Focus 2022 Focus 2023 Focus Strategic Plan Link A. Evaluate current athlete pathway to ensure various entry and exits points are considered Output: A revised male and female pathways are created Impact: Clear pathways are communicated, understood, and implemented including appropriate tiering and specialization principles Through data, validate actual pathways are reflecting the reality of male and female athletes (Is the pathway actually happening?)
 Build a strategy for the late entry for both male and female athletes so ALL athletes find appropriate training & competition environment to fit their needs Position the role of the private lacrosse organizations in the national landscape and determine inclusion or not.
-B. Ensure LTD principles and concepts are aligned with all coach education material and resources produced by Lacrosse Canada Output: Create an education platform for LTD to assist coaches in understanding the growth and development concepts.
+B. Ensure LTD principles and concepts are aligned with all coach education material and resources produced by Canada Lacrosse Output: Create an education platform for LTD to assist coaches in understanding the growth and development concepts.
 Impact: With a better understanding of child development, coaches can ensure that their sessions are aligned with the LTD model of development Through existing documents, identify clear coaches' roles and responsibilities at each stage of development while position the role of winning at each stage of development Enhance current coaching legislation to encourage for more coach certification or more coaching requirements for various trained and certified status of the NCCP.
 Implement a robust recruitment and retention strategy for evaluators.
-Identify key elements of coach education that could be transformed into digestible digital resources for coaches at the various stages of development C. National Championships Output: Clear minor National Championships with their LTAD emphasis in training Impact: National championships offered are aligned with LTD guiding principles.
-Complete and communicate key competition guiding principles for each stage of development and compare/analyze principles against nationals currently being offered.
+Identify key elements of coach education that could be transformed into digestible digital resources for coaches at the various stages of development C. National Championships Output: Clear minor National Championships with their LTAD emphasis in training Impact: National championships offered are aligned with LTD guiding principles Complete and communicate key competition guiding principles for each stage of development and compare/analyze principles against nationals currently being offered.
 Define meaningful competition for lacrosse.
-Using data, propose a series of recommendations to better rationalize and position national championships across the various stages of development with an emphasis on the 12U and 14U age groups.
-Implement recommendations with solid pilot projects to evaluate impact on changes at the various stages of development.

-INFO@LACROSSE.CA LACROSSE.CA 18 RUE LOUISA STREET, SUITE 310 OTTAWA, ON KIR 6Y6 metrics for coaches to align with the stages of LTAD.
+Using data, propose a series of recommendations to better rationalize and position national championships across the various stages of development with an emphasis on the 12U and 14U age group Implement recommendations with solid pilot projects to evaluate impact on changes at the various stages of development.
+D. Develop an Introduction to Lacrosse aligned with LTAD including programs and delivery standards Output: Develop metrics for coaches to align with the stages of LTAD.
 Provide tools for coaches to reach these development objectives.
 Impact: Athletes will be properly assessed at each stage of their development